eliteprospects/eliteprospects-link-generator/readme.txt

 3. Select a player name when editing a post in the visual editor and press the 'EP' button.

 == Changelog ==

+= 0.5 =
+* Added staff links
+* Using new api from Eliteprospects.com
+* Renamed plugin since we now include more than players

 = 0.4 =
 * Updated to work with TinyMCE 4